wp-plugins/custom-content-shortcode/readme.txt

 = 0.3.6 =

-* Fixed one line to be compatible with older versions (<5.3) of PHP
+* Fixed one line to be compatible with older versions (less than 5.3) of PHP

 = 0.3.5 =